transferzero/api-documentation/README.md

-# API Documentation for the TransferZero API
+# API Documentation for the AZA Finance API

 Please note our documentation moved to https://docs.transferzero.com